Locations:

 What is an arcuate uterus?

 An arcuate uterus is a type of irregularity where the top of your uterus is indented.
 A typical uterus looks like an upside-down pear.
 Your uterus is not straight or slightly rounded at the top if you have an arcuate uterus.
 Instead, there is a slight dip or dent.
 This condition has not been shown to affect pregnancy and is not associated with any severe health complications.
-An arcuate uterus is congenital, so it develops while you are still in your mother’s womb.
+An arcuate uterus is congenital, so it happens while you're developing in the uterus.
 Most healthcare providers consider an arcuate uterus to be a normal variation of the uterus.

 Advertisement